decentology/fast-floward-1/week1/day1/readMe.md

 }
 ```

 By now, you should start getting ideas for all the ways you could improve on this and add more functionality.
-Take some time to explore the following quests to see if you find a solution.
+Take some time to explore the following quests to see if you can find a solution.

 # Quests